ImageVisioner/IRSmallMask/README.md

 We utilize the global and local prior characteristics of  infrared  small targets and propose a level-set based truth annotation pipeline.

-The manuscript has been submitted to IEEE Geoscience and Remote Sensing Letters .
+The manuscript has been submitted to IEEE Sensors Letters .
 All codes will be released after the manuscript is accepted.